 The 35+ Best Science Fiction Books For 5th Graders

-Looking for ways to spark your child's interest in STEM subjects?
-Science fiction books are a great option, as they offer role models who demonstrate the importance of intelligence and resourcefulness for success.
+Want to spark your child's interest in STEM?
+Science fiction books are a fantastic choice!
+They feature role models who show how intelligence and creativity lead to success.

-In this article, we've compiled a list of the 35+ best science fiction books for fifth graders.
-From graphic novels to time-traveling adventures, there's something for every young reader.
-These books not only entertain but can also inspire a lifelong love of learning in fields like engineering, tech, and medicine.
+In this article, we've gathered over 35 of the best science fiction books for fifth graders.
+From graphic novels to time-travel adventures, there’s something for every young reader.
+These stories not only entertain but also inspire a love of learning in engineering, technology, and medicine.

-Join us as we explore the best contemporary and classic science fiction books for kids!
+Join us as we explore the top contemporary and classic sci-fi books for kids!

 NEWBERY & OTHER AWARD-WINNING SCI-FI BOOKS